PantalaLabs/BionicGlove/README.md

 ![ableton](/pictures/bgableton.png)

-I´m developing a second component called BionicGlove Lite that will be smaller than the the above, will receive the datapack directly from Serial Bluetooth and cover only finger position and X/Y accelerometer angles.
+A second component called BionicGlove Lite is in the way.
+It will be smaller than the the above, receive the datapack directly from Serial Bluetooth and cover only finger position and X/Y accelerometer angles.